MadBomber/aia/examples/README.md

 ### 26 — Debate Mode

 `26_debate.sh` — Demonstrates `/debate` mode via `DebateHandler`.
 Two robots debate a topic across multiple rounds.
 Each round, every robot sees what the other said and responds.
 The debate ends when a robot says CONVERGED or after 5 rounds. `SimilarityScorer` also detects convergence by comparing round-to-round similarity.
-Uses `qwen3` (Jade) vs `phi4-mini` (Quark) debating REST vs GraphQL.
+Uses `qwen3` (Tobor) vs `phi4-mini` (Quark) debating REST vs GraphQL.

 **Requires:** `expect` (pre-installed on macOS), `phi4-mini` model (auto-pulled if missing).